The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

 Get back on the blue line for 10-15 minutes more and you’ll be at Park Guell.

 Taking in the magnificent views of the city from here should take about an hour or so.
-Get back on the bus for a trip to Barcelona’s famous football stadium Camp Nou.
+Get back on the bus for a trip to some amazing Barcelona FC football matches at Barcelona’s famous stadium Camp Nou.

 From here you’ll take Diagonal down into the Raval neighbourhood and eventually end up back at Plaça Catalunya.